Northfleet

 Northfleet is a town in the borough of Gravesham in Kent, England.
 It is located immediately west of Gravesend, and on the border with the Borough of Dartford.
 Northfleet has its own railway station on the North Kent Line, just east of Ebbsfleet International railway station on the High Speed 1 line.
+According to the 2021 census, Northfleet has a population of 29,900 (rounded to the nearest 100).